 The other day I was walking around Target and I spotted a blue star pool noodle.
 I had to add it to my cart because I knew we could use it in lots of ways.
 We ended up doing quite a few fun activities with it and I’m excited to share them with you today!

 Since I wanted to have star pool noodle pieces, I decided to use a serrated knife to cut them.
 They were about 1 inch thick.
+Don’t worry, no children were nearby when I cut the pool noodle.

 For our first activity, I gave my 3.5 year old some shaving cream and a tray and asked him to build a tower.
 He placed some of the cream on the bottom and then continued stacking them super high!
 He was able to use all of the pieces without knocking the tower down, which was a big accomplishment for him!